 Future Pairings are not written in stone and will depend on demand/suitable mating partners.
 The girls are doing their own thing when it comes to their cycles.
 I can only guess what will happen next!
 Here is the latest!

-Plans may change depending on when they all come into season -- hopefully not all at once!!
+Plans may change depending on when they all come into season.

 Tess and Abe for F1 medium goldendoodles